Nether403/Webknot/docs/guides/FAQ.md

 # Frequently Asked Questions (FAQ)

-Quick answers to common questions about using LovaBolt.
+Quick answers to common questions about using WebKnot.

 ---

 ## 🚀 Getting Started

-### What is LovaBolt?
+### What is WebKnot?
-LovaBolt is a wizard that helps you create detailed website descriptions (prompts) for AI development tools like Bolt.new and Lovable.dev.
+WebKnot is a wizard that helps you create detailed website descriptions (prompts) for AI development tools like Bolt.new and WebKnot.ai.
 It guides you through every aspect of your website design so AI can build exactly what you envision.

 ### Do I need coding experience?
 No!
-LovaBolt is designed for everyone - designers, business owners, content creators, and anyone with a website idea.
+WebKnot is designed for everyone - designers, business owners, content creators, and anyone with a website idea.
 No technical knowledge required.

-### Is LovaBolt free?
+### Is WebKnot free?
 Yes!
-LovaBolt is completely free to use.
+WebKnot is completely free to use.

-### Which browsers work with LovaBolt?
+### Which browsers work with WebKnot?
-LovaBolt works best on:
+WebKnot works best on:
 - Chrome 90+
 - Firefox 88+
 - Safari 14+